 Ataxia means without coordination.
-It can occur after stroke and may affect various body parts including the eyes, hands, arms, legs, body, and speech.
-Ataxia is most common after a cerebellar stroke and can be identified by wide and unsteady gait, the inability to perform rapid alternating movements, incoordination of the limbs, slurred speech, difficulty swallowing, jerky movement, and impaired balance.
+It can occur after stroke and may affect various body parts including the eyes, hands, arms, legs, body or trunk, and speech.
+Ataxia is most common after a cerebellar stroke and can be identified by wide and unsteady gait, the inability to perform rapid alternating movements, uncoordinated movement of the limbs, slurred speech, difficulty swallowing, jerky movement, and impaired balance.
 Though ataxia is most commonly noted with cerebellar stroke, lesions in other parts of the brain can result in ataxia as well.
 These include lesions in the basis pontis, corona radiata, thalamus, and posterior limb of internal capsule.

 For more information on ataxia, one can visit the following websites: